- I have tried everything: pellets, poison grain, gas canisters, sonic emitters, and vibrators. Nothing has worked. What am I doing wrong?

 Are there any natural remedies that will it keep moles and gophers out of my yard and away from my plants?

 Most people over water their yards and they wonder why they have a mole and their neighbors don’t.
 Moles are a water animal.
 They’re attracted to the wet soil.
-It’s easier to dig.
-If soggy lawns are attracting moles, change your irrigation system to water deeply and less often; most lawns need no more than an inch a week.
+It’s easier to dig and that’s where the insects flourish.
+I can’t think of many insect, earthworms, and grubs that can live is dry soil.
+If soggy lawns are attracting moles, change your irrigation system to water deeply and less often.

-For large, open gardens, we recommend Marigolds; they really do help.
-Marigolds and horseraddish.
+For large, open gardens, planting Marigolds and horseradish might help.
 Both plants don’t have a pleasant odor; we can all agree on that, but have you ever tried tasting the stem or root of a marigold?
 Don’t.
 You’ll become extremely sick.
-Marigolds make a difference with gophers and also with the bugs.
+Marigolds can make a difference with gophers and also deterring insects in your garden.
 Remember, moles follow bugs, so Marigolds are a good deterrent for moles too.
-You can use tall, giant and even small Marigolds.
+You can use tall giant varieties and smaller Marigolds.
 Mix them up and when they die, take off the dead heads and replant, you’ve just doubled, if not quadrupled your investment.

 Underground fencing might be justified for valuable ornamental shrubs, landscape trees and precious gardens.
 To protect existing plantings, bury 3-foot wide ½ inch hardware cloth vertically.
 Extended at about 6-inches of the hardware cloth above ground bent slightly away from your property to deter moles and gophers from traveling overland, and another 6-inches underground bent away from your planting area, so as they dig downward, they will hit the hardware cloth and be forced away from your planting area.
 Lap the hardware cloth about 3-inches and stitch the laps with wire or the pests will eventually get through the laps.